thom4parisot/photography/source/_posts/2015/ferme-du-bec-hellouin.md

       region: Normandy
       country: France
     comment: >
       A wild plant potion.
-Once diluted in water and spread over plants, this one will heal them from mushrooms.
+Once diluted in water and spread over plants, it will heal them from mushrooms.
   - src: CNV00052.jpg
     date: 2016-06-10
     location:
       region: Normandy
       country: France
-    comment: >
+    comment: |-
       We harvest wild plants to create a new potion.
-It will naturally prevent crops to be eaten by various insects.
+This one will naturally prevent crops to be eaten by various insects.

+      Nature already provides everything to fertilise and protect it from insects and disease.

+      Wild plants is my strongest take-away from this second week at the farm.
 ---

 This [farm](http://www.fermedubec.com/en/) is a pioneer of [permaculture](https://en.wikipedia.org/wiki/Permaculture) in France.
 This is where I got to learn the theory and practice of these environment and human friendly principles.